In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Acknowledgment

 \section{Acknowledgment}

-The simulations and in-situ visualization of the Oso landslide were conducted on the Texas Advanced Computing Center’s (TACC’s) cluster Stampede2.
+The simulations and in situ visualization of the Oso landslide were conducted on the Texas Advanced Computing Center’s (TACC’s) cluster Stampede2.
 Krishna Kumar would like to thank the U.S. National Science Foundation grant CMMI-2022469.
 Greg Abram would like to thank the U.S. Department of Energy grant DE-SC0012513.
+Andrew Solis and Greg Abram would like to thank the TACC Intel Graphics and Visualization Institute of eXcellence.
 However, any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 \ifCLASSOPTIONcaptionsoff

 \fi